yashiKatiyar/BCG-Churn-Analysis/README.md

 - Implement additional models (e.g., **logistic regression**, **XGBoost**) and compare performance.
 - Experiment with feature engineering to improve model accuracy further.

----

-Feel free to explore the code, and don’t hesitate to reach out with any questions or feedback!